Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

      I have tried to illustrate the diversity of creations that can be made with crochet as well as the different technical levels of creations.
 As I used royalty free images, I was limited in the images I could use and I think the diversity of crochet could have been better illustrated.

 - ### Fonts
-  The Cursiv font was chosen for the body text on large and medium-sized screens because it gives the impression of handwriting, which I suppose is attractive to people looking for manual activities.
+  The Cursive font was chosen for the body text on large and medium-sized screens because it gives the impression of handwriting, which I suppose is attractive to people looking for manual activities.
 For small screens such as phones, the Roboto font was used for readability reasons.
-After testing the site on a phone, I realized that the Cursiv font was really difficult to read.
-So I opted for the more readable Roboto font, as I felt that the accessibility to the information was more important than the aesthetics and feel of handwriting.
+After testing the site on a phone, I realized that the Cursive font was difficult to read.
+I therefore opted for the more readable Roboto font, as I felt that the accessibility to the information was more important than the aesthetics and feel of handwriting.
-  The Serif font was chosen for the headlines because I find its combination with the Cursiv font pleasant.
+  The Serif font was chosen for the headlines because I find its combination with the Cursive font pleasant.
 Moreover, this combination gives, in my opinion, a clean look with an artistic touch.

 - ### Interactivity, animations and geometric shapes Little interactivity and animation were added to the website to keep it simple and relaxing.
 Some shapes containing phrases from famous artists were displayed in a non-straight position to attract readers' attention, but the site was kept simple.